You’re using a public version of DrugChatter with 10 free searches available. Register to unlock more free searches per day. CREATE FREE ACCOUNT

 What is Lipitor?

-Lipitor, also known as atorvastatin, is a type of statin medication that works by reducing the production of low-density lipoprotein (LDL) cholesterol in the liver.
-This helps to lower cholesterol levels in the blood, reducing the risk of heart disease and stroke.
+Lipitor, also known as atorvastatin, is a statin medication that works by inhibiting the production of cholesterol in the liver.
+It is commonly prescribed to treat high cholesterol and reduce the risk of heart disease, stroke, and other cardiovascular conditions.

 Expert Insights